 I’m an atypical artist in a way, in that I’ve started so late.
 I never thought about making art until I was in my early 40s… After graduating from art school in 2014, the news was full of coverage of people trying to come across the Mediterranean Sea.
 It was a real tragedy that was unravelling in front of our eyes on the television every night.
 That had an effect on me and I wanted to make work that responded to that.
 The first thing that I looked at was the clearances that had happened in Scotland throughout the 19th Century.
 There was a lot of migration out of Scotland, often in circumstances where that was forced.
 In a way, I’m not Scottish, I’m an Irish Scot.
 All my family, on both sides, have come from Ireland and the names of my four grandparents are all Irish.
 That led me to Donegal, where the McElhinneys came from in the 1870s when they moved to Scotland, looking at things in a more personal way, it was really quite moving, retracing the steps back to the source. – Frank McElhinney

-This exhibition is the outcome of a long-term and ongoing project which originated in part in a residency exchange programme in 2019 between Street Level Photoworks and Artlink, Fort Dunree in Donegal, a project which aims to strengthen dialogue and cooperation between Scotland and other European countries, supported by British Council Scotland and Arts Council Ireland.
-Following his residency in Donegal McElhinney continued working on the project during his residency at An Cridhe, Isle of Coll, as part of the RSA Residencies for Scotland (2019), and an earlier iteration of this work featured in a solo show at Letterkenny Cultural Centre in 2021.
+This exhibition is the outcome of a long-term and ongoing project which originated in a residency exchange programme in 2019 between Street Level Photoworks and Artlink, Fort Dunree in Donegal, a project which aims to strengthen dialogue and cooperation between Scotland and other European countries, supported by British Council Scotland and Arts Council Ireland.
+Following his residency in Donegal McElhinney continued working on the project during his residency at An Cridhe, Isle of Coll, as part of the RSA Residencies for Scotland (2019).
+An earlier iteration of this work featured in a solo show at Letterkenny Cultural Centre in 2021.
 All the work in the exhibition was made in the facilities and darkrooms at Street Level Photoworks.Frank McElhinney is a visual artist based in Scotland.
-His work extends to public engagement activity around various techniques and themes within his work, such as solargraphy and pinhole, kite aerial photography, portraiture and drawing.
+His work extends to public engagement activity around various techniques and themes within his work, such as solargraphy and pinhole, and kite aerial photography.
 Solo exhibitions include Eist (2021), at the Regional Cultural Centre, Letterkenny, Donegal, Ireland; and group exhibitions Scotland Small? at the Royal Scottish Academy, Edinburgh (2022); Impression Remains, at the Finnish Museum of Photography, as part of the Finnish Darkroom Festival 2022.
 His online exhibition and associated events around Only for freedom was supported by Street Level in 2020 and marked the beginning of an online series of activities across the lockdowns as a result of the pandemic.
 In 2018, ‘Postcards from Scotland’ was produced with Street Level Photoworks as an audio-visual work presented at the NIDA International Photography Symposium in Lithuania and as part of La Nuit de l’Instant, in partnership with the Marseille Centre of Photography.
 He was one of the exhibiting artists in Tabula Rasa, which was exhibited at Kaunas Photography Gallery, Lithuania (2015) and Street Level Photoworks (2016).
 He was the First Prize recipient of the Jill Todd Photographic Award 2014.

 Images: © Frank McElhinney